TVLuke/location-history/README.md

 ├── visualizations_with_dates
 ```

+## Data Colection

+Using [GPSLogger for Android](https://gpslogger.app/) (avaliable for fdroid) collecting CSV files with geo locations, which are uploaded into the `/gps` folder.
+(The `/locations` folder contains data from the now mostly defunct google location history)

 ## Scripts:

 - `extract_csv_files.py` extracts the data from `/gps` and `/locations` into csv, creating on csv file with geolocations per day, preferebly just a copy from the csv in a zip in gps, opnly if this does not exists, going to the other sources.
 At the end there should be a csv file with a bunch o geo locations in csv for each day, with a yyymmdd.csv naming scheme like this: